LoRa is a 'Long Range' low power wireless standard intended for providing a cellular style low data rate communications network.

 The founding members of the LoRa Alliance include Actility, Cisco, Eolane, IBM, Kerlink, IMST, MultiTech, Sagemcom, Semtech, and Microchip Technology, as well as lead telecom operators: Bouygues Telecom, KPN, SingTel, Proximus, Swisscom, and FastNet (part of Telkom South Africa).

-There are several key elements of the LoRa wireless system.
+There are several key elements of LoRa technology.
 Some of its key features include the following:

 - Long range: 15 - 20 km.